January 9, 2020

 And it's so much of research, and let me say there's very little research in women's health comparatively speaking to our male counterparts, but so much has been focused on estrogen that we've negated the fact that women need progesterone in terms of brain health.
 So, progesterone is involved in creating the myelin sheaths.
 So, for people who don't know what that is, I like to call it basically the outer orange covering of those ugly extension cords.
 We've all seen that.
 Well, why do we have those coatings?
 So, that we can have electricity conducted efficiently.
 So, we need the same thing in our nervous system.

 We also know that progesterone is involved in neuroplasticity.
 So, this is really important to understand that if you're on progestin, that's not going to give you the same benefits.
 Neuroplasticity is absolutely essential for us to be able to learn new things and be adaptive.
 We also know that progesterone is important in our bone health as well.
 Well, so much of medicine and science will talk about estrogen, progesterone is absolutely essential in addition, so as testosterone.
 We don't want too much of it, but the right amount.
-It goes beyond just drive.
+It goes beyond just libido.
 It's also for our brain health, our bone health, and it modulates the immune system to help keep inflammation in check.

 Ben: Yeah.
 The other interesting thing is I read this brief book.
 It was a couple of months ago.
 I think it was called “Adrenaline Dominance” by Dr. Platt, Michael Platt.
 And he actually talked about the use of progesterone in kids and in males who have adrenal fatigue issues and kids with ADHD and ADD.
 He was almost like treating progesterone as kind of like a coverall treatment for a whole host of issues.
 Is that something that you've also seen utilized or that you utilize in your practice is progesterone for males or even for children?